Jefferson49/webtrees.github.io/download/modules.md

 ### Extended Import/Export - by Jefferson49 - `2.1` - [website](https://github.com/Jefferson49/ExtendedImportExport)

-A custom module for advanced GEDCOM import, export ,and filter operations.
+A custom module for advanced GEDCOM import, export, and filter operations.
 A set of pre-configured GECCOM filters is provided, which support GEDCOM 7 conversion as well as a variety of other GEDCOM filtering operations.
 The GEDCOM filters can be triggered remotely as well as by the user in specific import/export/conversion/datafix views.
 The module also supports remote downloads/uploads of GEDCOM files via URL requests.

 ----------